run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/download-software.md

 The version homologate of the Apache Solr is 6.4.2.

-:arrow_down: This package and the configuration files can be downloaded in the partner relationship area.
+:arrow_down: This package (Solr 6.4.2) and the configuration files (Knowledge Base Confs) can be downloaded in the partner relationship area, in the item *Installation Components*.

 ### Download of assets files to CITSmart

-:arrow_down: This package can be downloaded in the partner relationship area.
+:arrow_down: This package (Assets) can be downloaded in the partner relationship area, in the item *Installation Components*.

 ## Package Configuration